Skip to main content

 Bland foods

-To help calm the stomach and relieve nausea symptoms, “consume clear fluids like water, Jell-O, or broth and gradually introduce bland food, like crackers or plain bread, as tolerated,” suggests Lili Barsky, MD, an LA-based hospitalist and urgent-care physician.
-“Avoid heavy, greasy, sweet, or spicy foods.”
+“Consume clear fluids like water, Jell-O, or broth, and gradually introduce bland food, like crackers or plain bread, as tolerated,” suggests Dr. Lili Barsky, MD, a cardiologist at Aurora Health Care, to calm the stomach and relieve nausea symptoms.
+“Avoid heavy, greasy, sweet, or spicy foods,” she adds.
 Eating bland foods is also helpful if you frequently experience heartburn.
 A bland diet is easy to digest and can help reduce stress on the GI tract.
-Eating smaller, frequent meals may help as well, aiding digestive health.
+Eating smaller, more frequent meals may also help, aiding digestive health.

 RELATED: What to eat when you have the flu